noah-schroeder/reviewbook/12-Three-Level-Meta-Analysis.Rmd

 ### Calculating Effect Sizes

-Next, you will want to calculate the effect sizes and variance for each effect size if you have not done so already.
+Next, you will want to calculate the effect size and variance for each comparison if you have not done so already.
 You can do that using this code:

 ::: rmdnote
 ``` r